 This inaugural issue is an introduction.
-Puture issues will be more topical and will focus on housing and the economy, mobility and the environment, urban form, and other topica that are important to the plan.
-However, while the topics will change from issue to issue, many of the features presented here are regular ones; that will appear in future issues.
+Future issues will be more topical and will focus on housing and the economy, mobility and the environment, urban form, and other topics that are important to the plan.
+However, while the tonics will change from issue to issue, many of the features presented here are regular ones that will appear in future issues vlease sendanemail to env "fluering location" in the subject lin enrolled in a full time or part time in college or graduate school degree programs.